docker/docs/content/compose/gettingstarted.md

 > **Note**
 >
-> For this example to work, we added the `--debug` option to the `Dockerfile`. he --debug option in Flask enables automatic code reload, making it possible to work on the backend API without the need to restart or rebuild the container.
+> For this example to work, the `--debug` option is added to the `Dockerfile`.
+The `--debug` option in Flask enables automatic code reload, making it possible to work on the backend API without the need to restart or rebuild the container.
 After changing a .py file, subsequent API calls will use the new code, but the browser UI will not automatically refresh in this small example.
 Most frontend development servers include native live reload support that works with Compose.

 ## Step 5: Re-build and run the app with Compose